 So why isn’t tourism at the forefront of public consciousness when we’re talking about Industrial Strategy?
 Perhaps it’s because it’s so diverse, encompassing accommodation, food and beverage, retail, transport, attractions and all sorts of supporting services.
 It also permeates virtually every region of the UK to some extent, making it much less tangible than a manufacturing plant or tech cluster.

 In many ways, this makes a Sector Deal even more important.
-The varying interests of such a diverse and dispersed industry make it easy to file in the in the ‘too difficult’ box.
+The varying interests of such a diverse and dispersed industry make it easy to file in the ‘too difficult’ box.
 But we know there are some overriding issues to address, and strategic interventions which will make a difference to every level of the industry, and that’s why London First has been so keen to help develop the Tourism Sector Deal.

 London continues to be the gateway for the majority of tourists exploring the UK, and it’s crucial that the Industrial Strategy defends and enhances the UK’s role as a connected, open and welcoming destination for both business and leisure visitors.
 Working alongside the Tourism Industry Council, our members and other sector bodies, we have laid out a number of key actions in the Sector Deal proposal to make that happen.